YunoHost-Apps/mobilizon_ynh/README.md

 If you don't have YunoHost, please consult [the guide](https://yunohost.org/#/install) to learn how to install it.*

 ## Overview
-MobiliZon is your federated organization and mobilization platform.
+Mobilizon is your federated organization and mobilization platform.
 Supported by [Framasoft](https://framasoft.org/en/)

-MobiliZon aims to solve existing platform's problems to organize events in a decentralised, libre and privacy friendly way.
+Mobilizon aims to solve existing platform's problems to organize events in a decentralised, libre and privacy friendly way.

 Mobilizon is a tool that helps you find, create and organise events.
 You can also create a page for your group where the members will be able to organise together.